-    Then, underneath that you will make a table like the one below to identify and expand on your most knowledgeable areas in the PLA resume.
+Then, underneath your Accomplishments section, you will make a table like the one below to identify and expand on your most knowledgeable areas in the PLA resume.
 A template for this table will be provided for you in MDS 301: Prior Learning Seminar course activities.

 In the four columns of your PLA resume, do the following:

 - In the “Expertise Area” column, list the general area where you have experience and expertise.